Review of ExacMe 14ft Trampoline with Enclosure, Basketball Hoop & Ladder – T series

-- This 14ft trampoline has obviously been created with a simple underlying philosophy – to give best value for as little money as possible.
+- This 14ft trampoline has obviously been created with a simple underlying philosophy – to give the best value for as little money as possible.
 And the Exacme Trampoline has done just that.
 Yes, it is a bit wonky and indeed, the instructions are horrible.

-- The warranty is lackluster too and the overall presentation lacks polish that other competitors have
+- The warranty is lackluster too and the overall presentation lacks the polish that other competitors have

 - However, this trampoline does have a few very important things going for it.
 It’s well-built, sturdy, and has a great number of springs. for the size.

 - You get enclosure, basketball hoop and the ladder included in the price.
 The bounce resembles that of very expensive trampolines, and all for a bargain bin price.